Optimizing The Getup - Part 5: The Leg Sweep

 During the leg sweep each of these areas is called upon to execute a slow and controlled leg sweep.

-In today’s post I’ll breakdown what happens during the leg sweep, how it relates to the whole movement, and a few different ways you can perform and train the leg sweep.
+In today’s post we’ll breakdown what happens during the leg sweep, how it relates to the whole movement, and a few different ways you can perform and train the leg sweep.

 As with the previous 4 posts, the best way to improve your leg sweep is consistent practice.
 Put these tips in play and you’ll not only see your leg sweep improve, but your overall Getup improve as well.